smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 WHERE emp.CustomerID = ord.CustomerID;
 ```

-### Key observations

-- Removing the join condition from an `INNER JOIN` results in a syntax error.
-- Removing the filter from a `CROSS JOIN` produces a full Cartesian product.
-- Both queries use an equi-join condition (`=`) on `CustomerID`.
-- A `CROSS JOIN` combined with a filtering predicate behaves the same as an `INNER JOIN`.

 ---

 ## Comparing INNER, OUTER, and CROSS Joins

-The primary difference is how each join handles matching and unmatched rows:
+The primary difference is how each join handles matching and unmatched rows.
+Inner joins use the join condition as a filtering criterion, while outer joins use it as a matching criterion and preserve unmatched rows from one or both tables.

 - An `INNER JOIN` returns only row combinations that satisfy its `ON` predicate.
 - A `LEFT OUTER JOIN` or `RIGHT OUTER JOIN` returns matching rows and preserves unmatched rows from one input.